y-madhu/y-madhu/README.md

 Title : <b>Alarm_Remainder</b></br>
 Project Overview :
-> - Created a user-friendly interface that allowed users to set, modify, and delete alarms and reminders with ease.
+> - Created a user-friendly interface that allowed users to set, modify, and delete alarms and reminders with ease.</br>

+## <div align="center"> ACHIEVEMENTS </div>
+> - Recieved Prathibha award from AP state government in 2017.
+> - Participated in state level Exhibition and Project competitions, AP in 2015.
+> - Got Merit certificate in All India Essay Writing event Organised by Sri Rama Chandra Mission & UNIC in 2015.
+> - Got Merit Certificate in District Level Science Exhibition, chittoor in 2014.
+> - Got National Means-Cum-Merit Scholarship (NMMS), State Education Board, AP in 2014.